ITI/ICS-Security-Tools/tools/README.md

 ## Other

-[Other Related Tools](other) - Other related/useful tools in the ICS space, including MITM, evasion, spoofing, or even exploitation.
+[Miscellaneous Related Tools](misc) - Other related/useful tools in the ICS space, including MITM, evasion, spoofing, or even exploitation.

 ## Mirrored Tools